Who doesn't love the parade of autumn decorations?

-The decoration tide sweeps in with September's falling leaves, breaks against Halloween's ghosts and goblins, and is streaming full-force by Thanksgiving's turkeys and pilgrims.
+The decoration tide sweeps in with September's falling leaves, breaks against Halloween's ghosts and goblins, and is streaming full-force by the time Thanksgiving's turkeys and pilgrims arrive.
 Come Christmas, the average home is drowning in tinsel.

 Do your visual field a favor: declutter tables, counters, mantels, shelves and the entire surface of your refrigerator before you decorate.